Explore sustainable and environmentally friendly techniques and concepts for making sculpture through the inherent beauty of natural materials.

 What else do you need to buy or do

-We will source natural and sustainable materials such as Wood, Soapstone or Clunch from indigenous or local sources wherever possible.
+You will need to buy very little as we will be sourcing natural and sustainable materials such as Wood, Soapstone or Clunch from indigenous or local sources wherever possible.

-We will recycle materials such Clay, Papier mache' and scrap.
+We will also recycle materials such Clay, Papier mache' and explore the use of found objects and scrap.

 What this course could lead to